barashik25/barashik25/README.md

 ## About Me

 I'm interested in applying data-driven methods and **AI** to real-world problems, especially in **healthcare**.
-During my studies I've worked with machine learning algorithms, statistical modelling and software engineering — including a Random Forest model applied to medical data and a full-stack ticket sales platform built with a team.
+During my studies I've worked with machine learning algorithms, statistical modelling and software engineering, including a Random Forest model applied to medical data and a full-stack ticket sales platform built with a team.
 In March 2025 I deepened my knowledge in statistical modelling at **Mines Paris – PSL** as part of the ATHENS programme.

 Currently looking for a **Werkstudent position in AI / Data / Medical Tech**.